operate-first/argocd-apps/docs/onboard_team_to_argocd.md

 * `namespaceResourceWhitelist` generally contains the list of resources a project `admin` has access to.
 The general idea is that a team should be able to deploy via ArgoCD what they can deploy using `oc apply`.
 See other projects for a list of such resources.
-* Ensure that the argocd project is included in the `kustomization.yaml` [here](https://gitlab.com/open-infrastructure-labs/moc-cnv-sandbox/-/blob/master/manifests/argocd/overlays/prod/projects/kustomization.yaml).
+* Ensure that the argocd project is included in the `kustomization.yaml` [here](https://github.com/open-infrastructure-labs/moc-cnv-sandbox/blob/master/manifests/argocd/overlays/prod/projects/kustomization.yaml).

-## Enable openshift auth to ArgoCD Console
+## Enable Openshift auth to ArgoCD Console
 By default all users should be able to see the [ArgoCD console](https://argocd-server-aicoe-argocd.apps.ocp4.prod.psi.redhat.com).
 To be able to make changes to applications belonging to the team's ArgoCD Project (via the cli or ui), the team will need to be able to log into the console with appropriate access.
-This accomplished by adding the team's openshift group mentioned in the beginning under the dex config [here](https://gitlab.com/open-infrastructure-labs/moc-cnv-sandbox/-/blob/master/manifests/argocd/overlays/prod/configs/argo_cm/dex.config#L11).
+This accomplished by adding the team's openshift group mentioned in the beginning under the dex config [here](https://github.com/open-infrastructure-labs/moc-cnv-sandbox/blob/master/manifests/argocd/overlays/prod/configs/argo_cm/dex.config).

-### Additional Notes:
+## Additional Notes:

 ### Namespace Prefix
 An ArgoCD project allows us to ensure that a team cannot deploy applications onto another team's namespace via ArgoCD.